PiMaker/ltcgi/docs/Getting Started/Setup/LTCGI_Screen.md

 To create a light source, place a 4-vertex mesh into your scene (Unity's built-in Quad will do) and add the component in the inspector window.
 If you have completed the previous step and are using an LTCGI-enabled material, you should see the mesh start to emit white light.

+> ⚠️ Note that disabling GameObjects or components with a screen or emitter on them is **not supported**, neither in editor nor in-game!
+Check "Basic Toggle" to see how you can enable or disable LTCGI globally.
+Setting the color to Black (0,0,0) will disable a single screen entirely, such that it can be re-enabled via `_SetColor` using the [UdonSharp API](/Advanced/Udon_Sharp_API).

 If it doesn't immediately work, try hitting "CTRL-S" to save your scene.
 This will force an LTCGI update as well, it's generally a good idea to keep hitting that while working on ~~an LTCGI project~~ any Unity project.
 Backups as well, people!

 <video controls loop width="100%">
   <source src="/vid/create_quad_1.webm"/>